is4tomj/is4tomj-hugo/content/posts/0004-003-sets-iteration.md

 ## Sets

 __**Attention**__: courts may construe a "set" of objects as two or more objects.
-This is a ridiculous interpretation because any one skilled in the art of software knows that a set can comprise zero or more objects.
+Construing sets to mean two or more is a ridiculous interpretation because one skilled in the art of software knows that a set can comprise zero or more objects.
 One solution is to include the following in the specification:

 > A "set" may comprise zero, one, or two or more elements.

-## First rule of Sets — do not use sets
+## The First rule of Sets — do not use sets

 Sets often create confusion.
 Do not use a set unless a set is required.